chef/knife-azure/README.md

 Address available are defined in RFC 1918: http://en.wikipedia.org/wiki/Private_network

 ## Detailed Usage for ARM mode
-Currently only the sub-commands documented below are supported in ARM mode.

 ### Common Configuration

 ARM configuration options can be specified in your knife.rb file only.

-The following options are required for all subcommands:
+The following options are required for all azurerm subcommands:

     option :azure_subscription_id            Your Azure subscription ID
     option :azure_tenant_id                  Your subscription's tenant id
     option :azure_client_id                  Your Active Directory Application id option :azure_client_secret              Your Active Directory Application's password

+Note: The options mentioned above can be obtained from this [step](https://github.com/chef/knife-azure#arm-mode)

 ### Azure Server Create Subcommand

 For Windows:

 ```
-knife azure server create
+knife azurerm server create
-  --azure-api-mode 'arm'
   --azure-resource-group-name MyResourceGrpName
   --azure-vm-name MyNewVMName
   --azure-service-location 'WEST US'